MicrosoftDocs/azure-docs/articles/mysql/howto-manage-firewall-using-portal.md

    ![Azure portal - click Save](./media/howto-manage-firewall-using-portal/4-save-firewall-rule.png)

 > [!NOTE]
 > In the rules for the Azure Database for MySQL firewall, you can specify a single IP address, or a range of addresses.
 If you want to limit the rule to one single IP address, type the same address in the field for Start IP and End IP.
-Opening the firewall enables administrators and users to login to any database on the MySQL server to which they have valid credentials.
+Opening the firewall enables administrators and users to log in to any database on the MySQL server to which they have valid credentials.

    ![Azure portal - firewall rules ](./media/howto-manage-firewall-using-portal/5-specify-addresses.png)